-TTV represents the amount at which travel products and services have been transacted across the consolidated entity's operations whilst acting as agents for airlines and other service providers, along with other revenue streams.
-TTV does not represent revenue in accordance with Australian Accounting Standards.
+TTV represents the amount at which travel products and services have been transacted across the Group's operations whilst acting as agents for airlines and other service providers, along with other revenue streams.
+TTV does not represent revenue in accordance with Australian Accounting Standards and is not subject to audit.
 TTV is stated net of GST.
 TTV is utilised by management as a key travel industry metric.

-2012 \$'000 2011 \$'000 Total Transaction Value (TTV) 681,300 502,341
+2013 \$'000 2012 \$'000 Total Transaction Value net of GST (TTV) (unaudited) 883,803 681,300